 4.2 Child and Youth Protection Committee

-4.2.1 The College President shall appoint members to a committee that will be responsible for oversight of the College’s child and youth protection efforts.
-The committee should have broad representation across academic and student affairs.
-This committee shall meet at least four times a year and shall be empowered to assess current efforts and make changes as necessary to ensure the safety and welfare of all children / youth in the College’s care.
+4.2.1 The College President shall appoint members to a committee that will be responsible for advising and providing guidance on the College’s child and youth protection efforts.
+The committee should have broad representation across academic and student success.
+This committee shall meet as needed and shall provide advice and guidance to the College on issues related to the Child and Youth Protection Program.

 4.2.2 The chairperson of this committee will serve as the president’s designee for child and youth protection and will be responsible for organizing committee meetings, providing annual notifications to the campus, and providing support to responsible university officials, covered persons, and offices responsible for implementing aspects of the child / youth protection program.

 4.3.1 All activities sponsored by the College, a College-affiliated organization, or conducted by a third-party organization permittee that involve children / youth must be assessed to determine whether “custody, control, or supervision” is vested in the College, the affiliate, or the third-party organization.
 All activities that meet the criteria are considered covered activities and carry affirmative obligations on the College and all covered persons associated with the activity.